B. Hick and Sons: Hick, Hargreaves & Co

 After the death of Benjamin Hick in 1842, the firm continued as Benjamin Hick & Son under the management of his eldest son, John Hick; his second son, Benjamin Jr left the company after a year of its founding for partnership in a Liverpool company about 1834, possibly George Forrester & Co.
-In 1840 he filed a patent governor for B. Hick and Son using an Egyptian winged motif, that featured on the front page of Mechanics' Magazine.
-Hick's third and youngest son William (1820–1844) served as an apprentice millwright, engineer in the company from 1834 and a 'fitter' from 1837, he was listed as an iron founder in 1843 with his eldest brother John, but died the next year.
+In 1840 he filed a patent governor for B. Hick & Son using an Egyptian winged motif, that featured on the front page of Mechanics' Magazine.
+Hick's third and youngest son William (1820–1844) served as an apprentice millwright, engineer in the company from 1834 and a 'fitter' from 1837, he was listed as an iron founder in 1843 with his eldest brother John, but died the next year, nine months after receiving his indentures.

-In 1845 John Hick took his brother-in-law John Hargreaves Jr (1800–1874) into partnership followed by the younger brother William Hargreaves (1821–1889) in 1847.
+In 1845 John Hick took his brother-in-law John Hargreaves Jr (1800–1874) into partnership followed by Hargreaves' youngest brother William (1821–1889) in 1847.
 John Hargreaves Jr left the firm in April 1850 before buying Silwood Park in Berkshire.

-B. Hick and Son 6 hp steam engine, mill-gear and ornamental column at the Great Exhibition.
+B. Hick & Son 6 hp steam engine, mill-gear and ornamental column at the Great Exhibition.
 Photograph 1851 by Claude-Marie Ferrier (1811–1889) from the Reports of the Juries.

-The following year B. Hick and Son exhibited engineering models and machinery at The Great Exhibition in Class VI.
+The following year B. Hick & Son exhibited engineering models and machinery at The Great Exhibition in Class VI.
 Manufacturing Machines and Tools, including a 6 horse power crank overhead engine and mill-gear driving Hibbert, Platt and Sons' cotton machinery and a 2 hp high-pressure oscillating engine driving a Ryder forging machine.
 Both engines were modelled in the Egyptian Style.
 The company received a Council Medal award for its mill gearing, radial drill mandrils and portable forges.
 The B. Hick & Son London office was at 1 New Broad Street in the City.

 One of the Great Exhibition models, a 1:10 scale 1840 double beam engine built in the Egyptian style for John Marshall's Temple Works in Leeds, is displayed at the Science Museum and considered to be the ultimate development of a Watt engine.
 A second model, apparently built by John Hick and probably shown at the Great Exhibition, is the open ended 3-cylinder A 2-2-2 locomotive on display at Bolton Museum.
 Bolton Museum holds the best collection of Egyptian cotton products outside the British Museum as a result of the company's strong exports, particularly to Egypt.
-Leeds Industrial Museum houses a Benjamin Hick and Son beam engine in the Egyptian style c.1845, used for hoisting machinery at the London Road warehouse of the Manchester, Sheffield and Lincolnshire Railway.
+Leeds Industrial Museum houses a Benjamin Hick & Son beam engine in the Egyptian style c.1845, used for hoisting machinery at the London Road warehouse of the Manchester, Sheffield and Lincolnshire Railway.